ripleymj/pswebhacks/LinuxFilter/README.md

 a shell script, launching Java, launching a shell script, launching Java.

 For some reason, I remembered that Elasticsearch uses seccomp.
-As a fellow Java application, that fortunately happens to be open-source, I was curious how they were achieving this.
+As a fellow Java application, which fortunately happens to be open-source, we can see how they are achieving this.
 A quick Google search does not turn up many other references, and most of them are centered around Android and their implementation of "Java".
 Elasticsearch directly interfaces with seccomp via the Java Native Access library.
 It also has tricks to restrict its abilities